Skip to content

 Model spiritual warfare in YOUR life

-Teach them to recognize enemy's tactics
+Teach them to recognize the enemy's tactics

 Don't give Satan undue attention

-Create "spiritual battle plan" together
+Create a "spiritual battle plan" together

 Address spiritual attack calmly, not fearfully